There is more than one way to write Python programs. Keep on reading to learn more.

 Use the Command (⌘) – Space bar keyboard shortcut to open a spotlight.
 Type terminal, then click it.

 You can access IDLE the same way as you accessed terminal on all three platforms.
-If the IDLE icon is not present, go back to installation chapter and see how you can perform the installation.
+If the IDLE icon is not present, go back to the installation chapter and see how you can perform the installation.

 After you open this IDE you can execute Python code.